Optional Practical Training (OPT)

 Lewisville, TX 75067

-After mailing the documents, the student will receive a notice (Form I-797) stating that the application was received and the check was cashed.
+A few weeks after mailing the documents, applicants will receive a notice (Form I-797) stating that the application was received and the check was cashed.
 The average processing time for OPT applications is 60 to 90 days.

 With the EAD, the student can work without jeopardizing status, as follows: